maths/moodle-qtype_stack/doc/en/Authoring/Units.md

 1. The student may not include any variables in their answer.
 All variables are considered to be units.
 2. The numerical part is compared using the `NumSigFigs` test.
 This *requires* various options, i.e. the number of significant figures.
 Hence this answer test also requires identical options.

-## DIY units  ##
+## Dealing with units in Maxima functions, e.g. PRTs  ##

 If the above protocols do not give you the results you want, you are welcome to build a more complex potential response tree of your own.

+The function `stack_unit_si_declare(true)` declares symbols as units as far as STACK is concerned.
+(Note the argument to this function is not used.)
+For example, this changes the TeX output of `m` to Roman \(\mathrm{m}\) and not the normal \(m\).
+(That units are displayed in Roman is lost to most students!).

+`unitsp(ex)` is a predicate which decides if STACK considers the expression to represent a scientific unit.
+The symbols are only declared to be units by using `stack_unit_si_declare(true)` first somewhere else in the question.

-The function `stack_units_split(ex)` takes the expression `ex` and returns a list of `[numbers, units]`.
+The function `stack_units_split(ex)` takes the expression `ex` and returns a list of `[numbers, symbols]`.
 This might be helpful in the feedback variables field to separate units from numerical parts prior to building your own potential response tree.
 If you regularly find yourself building a particular tree to test for some property please contact the developers who will consider adding this functionality to the core.
+Note, sybmbols will include a mix of variables, and symbols which are considered to be units.

+## Custom units ##

+Currently there is no way to create custom sets of units.
+This feature may be added in the future.
+The following may be helpful for now/

+Add the following to the question variables.

+    stack_unit_si_declare(true)
+    declare(diamonds, units)
+    texput(diamonds, "\\diamond")

+The symbol `diamonds` will then be treated as units in code such as `unitsp(ex)` and displayed with the TeX \(\diamond\) symbol.

+You will need to put `diamonds` in the allow words of the input in the question.
+However, the input validation code is independent of the question variables, and hence the student's answer will not be displayed using the TeX \(\diamond\) symbol.
+If we add better support for custom units in the future, this may change.
+If your units are something like `lb` and you are happy with italic fonts, this might be fine for now.

 ## Tips for dealing with units in STACK ##